Ryzen 5 3600 vs Ryzen 7 PRO 5875U

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 3600 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 3600 is the stronger fit.
 You are getting 6.1% better PassMark, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (32 MB vs 16 MB).
+It also has the larger cache pool with 100% larger total L3 cache (32 MB vs 16 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 3600 is the smarter buy today.
-Ryzen 5 3600 is at an unclear MSRP at $199 MSRP versus unclear MSRP, and it gives you a 16.7% average FPS lead across 4 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (88.9 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 7 PRO 5875U is still the faster CPU overall, but Ryzen 5 3600 is easier to justify if budget matters more than peak performance.
+Ryzen 7 PRO 5875U comes in at an unclear MSRP at unclear MSRP versus $199 MSRP, and it still gives you a 0.2% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Ryzen 5 3600 is still stronger for heavier multi-core work with 6.1% better PassMark.
+Ryzen 5 3600 is also 100.0% better value on MSRP (88.9 vs 0.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?